-\textbf{However, recommendation systems exhibit several fundamental differences}.
+\textbf{Besides, recommendation systems exhibit several fundamental differences}.
 Firstly, not all recommendation models are transformer-based.
 A wide variety of models—such as general, sequential, graph-based, and context-based, content-based models—exist, each with distinct structural characteristics.
 While sparse autoencoders have demonstrated effectiveness primarily on residual activations within transformer structures~\cite{claude_scaling, gao2024scaling}, their applicability to other architectures remains underexplored.
 Additionally, recommendation models are trained on interaction logs to learn collaborative signals, where ID-based training data lack direct correspondence to semantic concepts.
 Third, the evaluation of interpretability in recommendation systems differs from that in language models, as items are often associated with explicit attributes, and prior work~\cite{ClusteringDu2023} employed intra- and inter-attribute similarity for assessment.
+Despite these differences, SAEs hold strong potential in recommendation scenarios.
+Recommendation models operate on high-dimensional and sparse interaction spaces, while user interests are typically expressed at the feature level rather than the item level.
+By leveraging sparse autoencoder techniques, user–item co-occurrence patterns can be effectively disentangled into interpretable latent factors aligned with human-understandable concepts.
+While some prior studies have incorporated SAE-based structures for recommendation tasks (e.g., SLIM~\cite{ning2011slim} and EASE~\cite{steck2019embarrassingly}), RecSAE differs fundamentally in purpose and scope.
+These earlier methods aim to build standalone models for improving recommendation accuracy, whereas RecSAE functions as a general interpretation framework—designed to probe and explain existing recommendation models through semantically meaningful latent concepts, thereby enabling both interpretability and targeted tuning.
 In this paper, we introduce the RecSAE framework, which is designed to interpret various ranges of recommendation models with semantic concepts and provides similarity- and confidence-based scores to quantify the reliability of these interpretations.